 Palm Done Right is good news for animals.

-Clear cutting primal forest is standard practice for the conventional palm industry in Indonesia and Malaysia, which displaces (or kills) native species—like the Sumatran tiger, the Asian rhinoceros and the Sumatran Orangutan—putting them at high risk for extinction.
+Clear cutting primal forest is standard practice for the conventional palm industry, which displaces (or kills) native species—like the Sumatran tiger, the Asian rhinoceros and the Sumatran Orangutan—putting them at high risk for extinction.
 Even more disturbing is that these are “keystone species” that have a disproportionately large impact on the state of the ecosystem as a whole.

 Palm Done Right is about “just saying no” to clear-cutting, burning or planting in primal forest.

-Instead, Palm Done Right farmers build up degraded land through organically growing palms, often on small plots surrounded by other complimentary crops, while leaving a portion of the land uncultivated to foster biodiversity.
+Instead, Palm Done Right farmers build up degraded land through organically growing palms, often surrounded by other complimentary crops, while leaving a portion of the land uncultivated to foster biodiversity.

 One of the tenets of Palm Done Right is to learn about threatened species and indigenous plants and animals surrounding the farms in order to develop programs to protect and nurture them.
 This also increases biodiversity, which is essential to the ecosystem as a whole.